 Before making your final selection, be sure to test colors on a white or very light surface.
 This is so you don’t end up visually comparing your new color with your current color.
-To do this, you may paint a white or light color border around the end of your paint sample.
+To do this, you may paint a white or light color border around the edge of your paint sample.

-Isolate a large area:
+#2 // Isolate a large area

-Paint the correct surface:
+#3 // Paint the correct surface

-Observe and evaluate:
+#5 // Observe and evaluate

 Observe your large swatches of paint at different times of the day.
 You will notice different undertones and colors emerge.
 You want to be sure that your home looks beautiful during the morning sunrise, afternoon full sun above (which may look like shade on your house), and the evening glow.